Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Description of Integration Approaches

 \subsubsection{(Paths to) Knowledge Integration}

 Human feedback for machine learning is usually assumed to be limited to feature engineering and data annotation.
-However, it can also be integrated into the learning process.
-This often occurs in three areas of machine learning, namely active learning, reinforcement learning, and visual analytics.
-In all three cases, human feedback is primarily incorporated into the learning algorithm and, in some cases, also into training data and hypothesis set.
+However, it can also be integrated into the learning algorithm itself.
+This often occurs in areas of reinforcement learning, or interactive learning combined with visual analytics.

-\textbf{Learning Algorithm.} Active learning offers a way to include the ``human in the loop'' to efficiently learn with minimal human intervention.
-This is based on iterative strategies where a learning algorithm queries an annotator for labels \cite{settles2009active}, for example, to indicate if certain data points are relevant or not \cite{przybyla2018prioritising, tong2001support}.
-We do not consider this standard active learning as an informed learning method because the human knowledge is essentially used for label generation only.
-However, recent efforts integrate further knowledge into the active learning process.
-For instance, feedback helps to select instances for labeling according to meaningful patterns in a visualization \cite{bernard2018vial}.
-This allows the user to actively steer the learning algorithm towards relevant data points.

-In reinforcement learning, an agent observes an unknown environment and learns to act based on reward signals.
+\textbf{Learning Algorithm.} In reinforcement learning, an agent observes an unknown environment and learns to act based on reward signals.
 The TAMER framework \cite{knox2009interactively} provides the agent with human feedback rather than (predefined) rewards.
 This way, the agent learns from observations and human knowledge alike.
-High-dimensional state spaces are addressed in Deep TAMER \cite{warnell2018deep}.
 While these approaches can quickly learn optimal policies, it is cumbersome to obtain the human feedback for every action.
 Human preference w.r.t.~whole action sequences, i.e. agent behaviors, can circumvent this \cite{christiano2017deep}.
-This enables the learning of reward functions, which can then be used to learn policies \cite{wirth2017survey}.
+This enables the learning of reward functions.
 Expert knowledge can also be incorporated through natural language interfaces\cite{kaplan2017beating}.
 Here, a human provides instructions and agents receive rewards upon completing these instructions.

+Active learning offers a way to include the ``human in the loop'' to efficiently learn with minimal human intervention.
+This is based on iterative strategies where a learning algorithm queries an annotator for labels \cite{settles2009active}.
+We do not consider this standard active learning as an informed learning method because the human knowledge is essentially used for label generation only.
+However, recent efforts integrate further knowledge into the active learning process.